 If you have indicated your consent to fraud prevention and detection of misuse as part of the ordering process on the merchant’s website, you are consenting that,

 are transmitted from the online shop to us for purposes of fraud prevention and misuse recognition.
 We use this data to automatically check for any evidence of online fraud or other misuse of the online store (for example, in the form of ordering goods / services in the online shop by taking over your user account, the automated creation of fake user accounts by bots, the use of stolen identities or payment data).
 Insofar as there is concrete evidence of online fraud or other misuse of the online shop, we and the online shop reserve the right to interrupt the relevant order process or to offer any of the Riverty payment methods.
 The fraud prevention measures also help protect your user account against fraud and misuse of your information.
 You hereby confirm that you are authorised to gran this consent in respect of all devices used by you during your visit to this online shop and that you shall inform any third parties to whom you make your devices available of said consent and shall ensure that they are also in agreement with the measures described above, otherwise they may not visit this online shop with your device.

 The provision of personal data is required in order to conclude any contract.
 Should this not be provided, the online shop reserves the right to stop the purchase process.

-You can revoke the above mentioned consents at any time by sending an informal letter to email@example.com with effect for the future.
+You can revoke the abovementioned consents at any time by sending an informal letter to email@example.com with effect for the future.

 Your contact details may be used for customer communication (not advertising).
 For this purpose, you may, for example, be contacted in connection with customer service or our services, e.g. by sending invoices or reminders by e-mail or notifications about the Riverty payment methods you use.

 We are subject to various legal requirements (e.g. Money Laundering Act, Banking Act, tax laws) as well as regulatory requirements (e.g. of the Federal Financial Supervisory Authority) and therefore process personal data for the purposes of creditworthiness checks, identity and age checks, fraud and money laundering prevention, combating the financing of terrorism as well as for the purposes of fulfilling tax control and reporting obligations.
 To ensure fulfilment of legal requirements in the development and test environment personally identifiable data will be accessed only for the purpose of developing solutions for limiting fraud and other losses.
 For all other purposes, data will be anonymized.
 Access to data will be restricted to the highest possible extend.

-We use your contact information to send you advertisements by post, email, MMS, SMS or via the Riverty app about other Riverty products, such as payment by instalments ("Riverty Flex") or monthly billing and communication regarding customer satisfaction.
+We use your contact information to send you advertisements by post, email, MMS, SMS or via the Riverty app about other Riverty products, – such as payment by instalments ("Riverty Flex") or monthly billing – and communication regarding customer satisfaction.
 You will then receive customer satisfaction communication by email as well as advertising by email, MMS or SMS even without your express consent if we have received your email address or telephone number in connection with the use of our services and the products/services advertised by us are similar to those you have already used with us in the past.
 You can object to this use of your contact information for customer satisfaction communication and advertising purposes at any time by sending an email to firstname.lastname@example.org.
 This will not incur any additional costs for you, except for the transmission costs according to the base rates.

 Furthermore, at the end of each e-mail, MMS or SMS, you will be given the opportunity to object to the further use of your e-mail address or telephone number by us for the aforementioned purpose (advertising of comparable goods and services) in the future.

 We transmit your name, address and, if available, your contact details (e.g. e-mail address, telephone number) to Bertelsmann Data Services GmbH, Carl-Bertelsmann-Str.
-270, 33311 Gütersloh ("BDS").
+270, 33311 Gütersloh, Germany ("BDS").
 BDS processes this data to generate a unique connector ID ("C-ID").
 This data is then deleted by BDS.
 The C-ID is a marker (identifier) which enables the Bertelsmann company involved in each case to determine in which databases of the other Bertelsmann companies involved a person present in their databases is stored.

 In addition, we transmit the ID (customer ID) that we have assigned to their data record in our database to the BDS.
 BDS centrally records and manages the C-ID, the customer ID, information on the anonymous data catalogue and on which consents to a C-ID exist at the participating Bertelsmann companies for all participating Bertelsmann companies.
 The anonymous data catalogue is aggregated, non-personal information about the data stored in the customer databases of the other Bertelsmann companies ("anonymous data catalogue").
 We do not ourselves transmit an anonymous data catalogue to the BDS.

 Insofar as you have consented to this vis-à-vis another Bertelsmann company involved, this company may transmit further data about you to us using the C-ID.
 We will then use this data for our risk and fraud management or for advertising purposes, as described in more detail in section 4 of this data protection notice.
-Please note that we ourselves do not transmit any data about you to other Bertelsmann companies involved, but are exclusively data recipients in this context.
+Please note that we ourselves do not transmit any data about you to other Bertelsmann companies involved but are exclusively data recipients in this context.

-The Bertelsmann companies currently involved can be found at https://dataservices.bertelsmann.de/participatingcompanies/or requested by post or e-mail at email@example.com.
+The Bertelsmann companies currently involved can be found at https://dataservices.bertelsmann.de/participatingcompanies/or requested by post or e-mail at email@example.com

 We and the BDS are joint data protection controllers for the data processing involved in generating the C-ID.
 In this respect, we and the BDS have stipulated in a joint agreement pursuant to Art.
 26 DSGVO which of us fulfils which obligations under the DSGVO.
-This relates in particular to the exercise of the rights of the data subjects and the fulfilment of the information obligations pursuant to Articles 13 and 14 of the GDPR.
+This relates in particular to the exercise of the rights of the data subjects and the fulfilment of the information obligations pursuant to Art.
+13 and 14 of the GDPR.

 This agreement is necessary because personal data is processed in different process sections when generating the C-ID, which are either operated by us, the BDS or jointly.
 Even if there is joint responsibility, the parties fulfil the data protection obligations in accordance with their respective responsibilities for the individual process sections as follows: